Saloi

-Saloi is a village, union council, and administrative subdivision of Chakwal District in the Punjab Province of Pakistan.
+Saloi is a village and union council of Chakwal District in the Punjab Province of Pakistan.
 It is part of Choa Saidan Shah Tehsil.

 Location

-Saloi is located 35 km southeast of Chakwal, Pakistan.
+Saloi is located 35 km southeast of Chakwal city.
 It has a total population of 2,800.
 It is located in between mountains.

-It was founded by Mehmood Ghazni around a thousand years ago.
+It was founded by Mehmud of Ghazni around a thousand years ago.
 The local language spoken in Saloi is Punjabi.
 The economy is based around agriculture.

 Villages in union council

-Golepur Union Councils is subdivided into 8 Villages.
+Golepur Union Council is subdivided into 8 villages.